Bite Back 2030's plans to halve childhood obesity

-Obesity is one of the greatest challenges of our time and it’s staggering that 3.3 million children and young people are now overweight in the UK.
+Obesity is one of the greatest challenges of our time.
+It’s staggering to realise that 3.3 million children and young people in the UK are now overweight.
 In fact, Britain has the worst childhood obesity rates in Western Europe.

 It’s always so energising to catch up with Jamie – he is so passionate about health and nutrition.
 While he has advocated for healthy eating for a long time, this campaign is tackling the issue from a different angle.
 He told me how the Fridays For Future youth-led climate change movement inspired him to amplify the voice of young people so they can join the fight for a food industry that puts health before profit.

 Jamie’s positive energy is contagious and it was great to chat about everything from Finland’s health policies through to the secret of crispy roast vegetables – apparently it’s all about the vinegar!

 It was also enlightening and thought provoking to hear the passionate student members of the Bite Back 2030 Youth Board who spoke at the event.